ArtHitParade

 In this seminal address, Coubertin's vision is universal.
 The most developed nations will help the others.
 It is a matter of practicing sports in common between athletes of all nations with a search for the individual excellence, but not yet of international competition or rewards.

-The autograph draft of this Coubertin thesis, largely modified by the author in the preparation phase, is estimated $ 700K for sale by Sotheby's in New York on December 18, lot 173.
+The autograph draft of this Coubertin thesis, largely modified by the author in the preparation phase, was sold for $ 8.8M from an estimate of $ 700K by Sotheby's on December 18, 2019, lot 173.

 Very remarkably, despite necessarily different visions of his international interlocutors, it is Coubertin himself who will concretize his concept.
 A January 1894 autograph document defining the stadium and sports passed at Goldin Auctions on October 29, 2016.
 In June 1894, Pierre de Coubertin creates the International Olympic Committee.